kyclark/tiny_python_projects/book.md

 Thakqkrck&brow- fo[ jumps#oWe,*L/C lxdy dogos
 ````

-## Mutations in DNA

-For what it's worth, this is how DNA changes over time.
-The machinery to copy DNA makes mistakes, and mutations randomly occur.
-Many times the change is in a part of the DNA that doesn't affect the organism or is a "synonymous" change that doesn't end up affecting the function of the DNA.
-Our example will only change characters to other characters, what are called "point mutations" or "single nucleotide variations" (SNV) or "single nucleotide polymorphisms" (SNP) in biology.
-We could write a version that would also randomly delete or insert new characters which are called them "in-dels" (insertion-deletions) in biology.

-Mutations (that don't result in the demise of the organism) occur at a fairly standard rate, so counting the number of point mutations (AKA ) between a conserved region of any two organisms, we can estimate how long ago they diverged from a common ancestor!

-We can revisit the output of this program later by using the Hamming distance to find how many changes we'd need to make to the output to regain the input.

-## Hints
+Hints:

-To create a combined error/usage statement for the `--mutations` error, look at `parser.error` in `argparse`.
+* To create a combined error/usage statement for the `--mutations` error, look at `parser.error` in `argparse`.

-To select a character position to change, I suggest using `random.choice` and a `range` from length of the incoming text.
+* To select a character position to change, I suggest using `random.choice` and a `range` from length of the incoming text.
 With that, you'll need to alter the character at that position, but you'll find that strings in Python are *immutable*.
 For instance, if I wanted to change "candle" into "handle":
 ````
 >>> s = 'candle'
 >>> s[0] = 'h'